Christian Theology Book Review

 • concurring providence: God's "consent to and cooperation with creaturely decisions and actions."
 Every deliberate action, even lifting one's hand, is enabled by God's concurring providence.

 • governing providence: God's control over the world, including moral choices and actions.
 Calvinists say God's governing providence is de facto over every choice.
 God determines it all.
-Arminians say God's governing providence is de jure but only partly de facto—he has the right to control and determine everything, but he choose to allow human free will.
+Arminians say God's governing providence is de jure but only partly de facto—he has the right to control and determine everything, but he chooses to allow human free will.

 In short, Arminians reject the Calvinist view of total de facto governance because that view of God's sovereignty makes God the author of evil, and anything that makes God the author of evil would by consequence make God's character morally ambiguous at best.
 Arminians believe that if we do not have free will (as the Calvinists believe) then this would mean God "plans, guides, and directs" sin to happen.